When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 On a time crunch, but need to get that paint job done?
 Learn how you can make paint dry faster.

-However, nobody likes to wait 12 hours for the paint to dry either.
-I’m going to show you how to make paint dry faster using 10 techniques within your reach.
+Nobody wants to wait 12 hours between coats.
+I’m going to show you how to make paint dry faster using 10 proven techniques so you can get your room back in order ASAP.

 Key Takeaways

-• Use a dehumidifier or AC unit to reduce humidity.
+• Control humidity: Use a dehumidifier or AC unit to pull moisture from the air.

-• Paint during warm weather and avoid direct sunlight.
+• Timing is everything: Paint during warm weather but avoid direct sunlight.

 What Is the Fastest Drying Paint?